anderbarrena/500kNED/README.md

  ************************************************************************

- **00-do.gather.sh**: the script creates the training input files for the "Word Expert Models" tested on the paper, around 6K mentions (x2 for orig and augmented).
+ **00-do.gather.sh**: the script creates the training input files for the "Word Expert Models" tested on the paper (Aidatesta, Aidatestb, Tac2010test, Tac2011test and Tac2012test datasets), around 6K mentions.
 If you want to create the 500K full dataset, uncomment the last lines in the script.
 This may take so much time, we recommend to divide the dictionary file and run many processes in parallel.
-Input files stored in ssv/train/mentions/
+Training input files stored in ssv/train/mentions/

+   The trainining data is stored as:
+   * one file per mention in the dictionary
+   * in the first line, the entity priors (not used)
+   * the rest of the lines gather all the mention contexts
+   * the contexts are represented as the 100 non stop words sorrounding the mention
+   * the words are replaced by their corresponding index in the vectors file /source/vectors/wikipedia.d300.w2v.bz2

- **00-do.m@th+.cBoW.sh**: the script trains and tests the Continious Bag of Words Word Expert model.
-Only for the mentions occurring in test datasets (Aidatesta, Aidatestb, Tac2010test, Tac2011test and Tac2012test datasets).
+ **00-do.m@th.cBoW.sh**: the script trains and tests the Continious Bag of Words Word Expert model.
+Only for the mentions occurring in test datasets.
 Models are stored in m@ths/ and debug files in ssv/train/ and ssv/test/.
 Output files are stored in m@th/.

- **00-do.m@th+.sBow.sh**: the script trains and tests the Sparse Bag of Words Word Expert model.
-Only for the mentions occurring in test datasets (Aidatesta, Aidatestb, Tac2010test, Tac2011test and Tac2012test datasets).
+ **00-do.m@th.sBow.sh**: the script trains and tests the Sparse Bag of Words Word Expert model.
+Only for the mentions occurring in test datasets.
 Models are stored in m@ths/ and debug files in ssv/train/ and ssv/test/.
 Output files are stored in m@th/.

- **00-do.m@th+.lstm.sh**: the script trains and tests the LSTM Word Expert model.
-Only for the mentions occurring in test datasets (Aidatesta, Aidatestb, Tac2010test, Tac2011test and Tac2012test datasets).
+ **00-do.m@th.lstm.sh**: the script trains and tests the LSTM Word Expert model.
+Only for the mentions occurring in test datasets.
 Models are stored in m@ths/ and debug files in ssv/train/ and ssv/test/.
 Output files are stored in m@th/.

- **00-do.m@th+.lstm.SingleModel.sh**: the script trains the LSTM Single model.
+ **00-do.m@th.lstm.SingleModel.sh**: the script trains the LSTM Single model.
 Models are stored in m@ths/ and debug files in ssv/train/.
 Output files are stored in m@th/.

- **00-do.m@th+.transferLstm.sh**: the script trains and tests the transferLSTM Word Expert model.
-Only for the mentions occurring in test datasets (Aidatesta, Aidatestb, Tac2010test, Tac2011test and Tac2012test datasets).
+ **00-do.m@th.transferLstm.sh**: the script trains and tests the transferLSTM Word Expert model.
+Only for the mentions occurring in test datasets.
 Models are stored in m@ths/ and debug files in ssv/train/ and ssv/test/.
 Output files are stored in m@th/.

  **01-do.mix.sh**: the script mixes original and augmented model results of Word Experts, then evals the system output against the gold standard.
-Eval results in results/ folder.
+Eval results are stored in results/ folder.

  **01-do.mix.KB.sh**: the script mixes original and augmented model results of Word Experts, and removes those entities not belonging to